- What is a foundation course?

 - Where can I study a foundation course?

-What is a foundation study course?
+What is a foundation course?

 A foundation course is a year-long preparation course to be completed before starting a degree in the UK.
 Foundation courses are commonly undertaken by British and international students looking to build a foundation before starting an undergraduate course at a UK university.